danielkunin/Deeplearning-Visualizations/article/optimization.md

 To use gradient descent, you must choose values for hyperparameters such as learning rate and batch size.
 These values will influence the optimization, so it’s important to set them appropriately.

-In the visualization below, you observe data from a distribution considered to be the ground truth.
-Try to rediscover the ground truth parameters used to generate the data by training a model.
+In the visualization below, try to discover the parameters used to generate a dataset.
+You are provided the ground truth from which the data was generated (the blue line) so that you can compare it to your trained model (the red line).
 Play with the starting point of initialization, learning rate, and batch size.
 Here are some questions to consider as you explore the visualization:

 - Why do the model parameters converge to values different than the ground-truth?
 - What is the impact of the training set size?